pcricardo/angular4-2017/Notes-Module-15-Forms.md

 - error __this__, think about who is calling _this_.
 It is Angular, and not inside the class
 	- to correct, just bind _this_
 - remember, do not execute the validator
-- the error can be viewed in: FormGroup > controls > control > errors
+- the error 'nameIsForbidden' can be viewed in: FormGroup > controls > control > errors

 #### Reactive: Using Error Codes